 Claire Watson Garcia's book begins at the very beginning and progresses slowly with many useful exercises.
 Beginners will find their confidence boosted as their results look like the examples from other students.

-The book sticks with fairly basic materials and doesn't go off into fancy stuff or too much philosophy, with the exception of some quotes and thoughts about art-making here and there.
-Well worth the purchase price, especially if you're just starting out.
+The book sticks with fairly basic materials and doesn't go off into fancy stuff or too much philosophy, with the exception of some answers and thoughts about art-making here and there.
+Well-worth the purchase price, especially if you're just starting out.

 Kimon Nicolaides' book is regarded by many as one of the best drawing books ever written.
 It is designed as a long course of study which requires constant practice and is designed for those truly interested in fine art drawing.

 This book is not suitable for anyone who wants instant results.
 If you are serious about learning to draw—whether you're a beginner or have some experience—this book may be for you.